Pete Maravich: Later life and death

 After injuries forced his retirement from the game in 1980, Maravich became a recluse for two years.
 Through it all, Maravich said he was searching "for life".
-He tried the practices of yoga and Hinduism, read Trappist monk Thomas Merton's The Seven Storey Mountain and took an interest in the field of ufology, the study of unidentified flying objects.
+He tried the practices of yoga and Hinduism, read Trappist monk Thomas Merton's The Seven Storey Mountain, and took an interest in the field of ufology, the study of unidentified flying objects.
 He also explored vegetarianism and macrobiotics, adopting a vegetarian diet in 1982.

 Eventually, he became a born-again Christian, embracing evangelical Christianity.
 A few years before his death, Maravich said, "I want to be remembered as a Christian, a person that serves [Jesus] to the utmost, not as a basketball player."

 On January 5, 1988, Maravich collapsed and died of heart failure at age 40, while playing in a pickup basketball game in the gym at First Church of the Nazarene in Pasadena, California, with a group that included evangelical author James Dobson.
-Maravich had flown out from his home in Covington, Louisiana, to tape a segment for Dobson's radio show that aired later that day.
+Maravich had flown from his home in Covington, Louisiana, to tape a segment for Dobson's radio show that aired later that day.
 Dobson has said that Maravich's last words, less than a minute before he died, were "I feel great."

 An autopsy revealed the cause of death to be a rare congenital defect: his left coronary artery, a vessel that supplies blood to the muscle fibers of the heart, was missing.
 His right coronary artery was grossly enlarged and had been compensating for the defect.

 Maravich was survived by his wife, Jackie, and their sons Jaeson, then 8 years old, and Josh, then 5 years old.

 Maravich's children were very young when he died, and Jackie Maravich (also known as Jackie McLachlan) initially shielded them from unwanted media attention, not even allowing Jaeson and Josh to attend their father's funeral.
 His sons still developed a love for the game, though.
 During a 2003 interview, Jaeson told USA Today that, when he was still only a toddler, "My dad passed me a (Nerf) basketball, and I've been hooked ever since ...
 My dad said I shot and missed, and I got mad and I kept shooting.
 He said his dad told him he did the same thing."

 Despite some setbacks coping with their father's death and without the benefit that his tutelage might have provided, both sons eventually were inspired to play high school and collegiate basketball—Josh at his father's alma mater, LSU.

 On June 7, 2024, Josh Maravich died in the family home in Covington, Louisiana, at 42 years old.